ahsandar/ultronex/README.md

 On Github its a `mirror` from private Gitlab repo

-# UltronX
+# UltronEx

 Its my first attempt at writing `elixir`, the code might not very elixirish.
 This is a rewrite of a slack bot I did few years ago in ruby.
-[Blog post](https://medium.com/@hsan_nabi_dar/ruby-vs-elixir-performance-ultron-is-dead-long-live-ultronx-f24e40a4c4d4) showcasing the results `elixir`  outperforming `ruby` by 100%
+[Blog post](https://medium.com/@hsan_nabi_dar/ruby-vs-elixir-performance-ultron-is-dead-long-live-ultronex-f24e40a4c4d4) showcasing the results `elixir`  outperforming `ruby` by 100%

 **TODO: make it more elixir-ish**